openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 #### Acquiring and Displaying a Webcam Image

 The procedure for **acquiring a video stream** from a live webcam or digital movie file is no more difficult than loading an `ofImage`.
-The main conceptual difference is that the image data contained within an `ofVideoGrabber` or `ofVideoPlayer` happens to be continually refreshed, usually about 30 times per second (or at the framerate of the footage).
+The main conceptual difference is that the image data contained within an `ofVideoGrabber` or `ofVideoPlayer` object happens to be continually refreshed, usually about 30 times per second (or at the framerate of the footage).
+Each time you ask this object to render its data to the screen, as in `myVideoGrabber.draw()` below, the pixels will contain freshly updated values.

 The following program (which you can find elaborated in the OF *videoGrabberExample*) shows the basic procedure.
-In this example below, for some added fun, we also retrieve the buffer of data that contains the `ofVideoGrabber`'s pixels, then "invert" this data (to produce a "photographic negative") and display it with an `ofTexture`.
+In this example below, for some added fun, we also retrieve the buffer of data that contains the `ofVideoGrabber`'s pixels, then arithmetically "invert" this data (to produce a "photographic negative") and display it with an `ofTexture`.

 The header file for our app declares an `ofVideoGrabber`, which we will use to acquire video data from our computer's default webcam.
 We also declare a buffer of unsigned chars to store the inverted video frame, and the `ofTexture` which we'll use to display it: